NotWoods/tigeroakes.com/content/featured-in/west-hawaii-today.md

 lines of code have been contributed to the application, as he manually digitized the existing paper schedules and developed the software.

-"Bis Island Buses" has already received an award for the House of Represenatives, as the best application submitted to the House App Challenge.
-The app has been featured by Rep. Tulsi Gabbard and the local tech community Hawaii TechWorks, and is avaliable to the public at [goride.io](https://notwoods.github.io/big-island-buses).
+"Bis Island Buses" has already received an award for the House of Representatives, as the best application submitted to the House App Challenge.
+The app has been featured by Rep. Tulsi Gabbard and the local tech community Hawaii TechWorks, and is available to the public at [goride.io](https://notwoods.github.io/big-island-buses).